AI-LLM/Turbulence-Benchmark/notes/A Problem of CodeLlama.md

 > ```
 > This function takes a list of integers l, an integer start, and an integer end as input.
 It returns a list of all elements from index start to index end, excluding start and end.
 Inside the function, a for loop iterates through all integers from start to end (inclusive) and checks if it is in the range start:end.
 If it is not, meaning it is equal to either start or end, the function skips that number and continues to the next number.
 Otherwise, it adds that number to a result list.
 Finally, the function returns the result list.

-This may show that "not including" is more common than "exclusive" in the models' trainings.
+I guess that "not including" is more common than "exclusive" in the models' training datasets.

 ## Conclusion